House Sparrow Biology

 ball 30 - 40 cm diameter.
 In trees, forked or dense branching provide an anchoring platform for nests.
 Neighboring nests may share walls.
 See photos.

-- Incubation: Usually begins with the penultimate (next-to-last) egg of a clutch, and is by both the male and female, lasting 10-13 days .
+- Incubation: Usually begins with the penultimate (next-to-last) egg of a clutch, and is primarily by the female , lasting 10-13 days.
 The male sits on eggs from 16% of time early in incubation to 46% of time by days 9–12; the female from 60% at start to 46% at end.
 Male sessions average 9 minutes, females 11 minutes.
+Sappington recorded the male relieving the female 5 or 6 times a day for 20 minutes at a time, but he does not develop a brood patch, so he questioned whether this is truly "incubation."
+He found only the female sat on the eggs during the night.
+(Sappington 1977)

 - Development: Hatchlings are red, fading to pink or light gray after 6 - 10 hours.
 The mouth is red, and the rictal flange is yellow.
 At 6 days, feather sheaths on ventral and dorsal tracts and wing coverts split.
 Feathers begin to

 - Fledging: usually 14 -17 days after hatching.
 Young are capable of more or less sustained flight upon fledging.
+Prior to fledging, nestlings may become very quiet, lying crouched in the nest.
+Nests with fewer birds may fledge earlier (Kendeigh 1952) but another study did not find this (Moreau & Moreau 1940.)
+On the day of fledging, parents rarely feed the young, and fledging typically occurs in early morning over 1 to 3 days.
 Young stay with adult male for a few days, then gather with

 other young into foraging and roosting flocks.
 They are independent (feeding themselves) 7–10 days after leaving the nest.